 Opioids interact with the reward system to release dopamine, a chemical messenger that the brain uses in many circuits, including those that control movement, motivation, and feelings of pleasure.

 Overactivation of the reward system is what produces the highs and euphoria that many people who misuse drugs are seeking.

 However, while opioids may well be effective in treating pain, their overuse and abuse is now a “serious health crisis around the world,” according to the researchers behind the current study.

-In the United States alone, more than 130 people die every day because of an opioid overdose.
+In the United States alone, more than

 The ability to identify opioids and the compounds that they break down into in the body is important not only for monitoring correct use but also for informing medical decisions and preventing side effects that might arise from interactions with other drugs.

 The gold standard for opioid assessment is chemical testing of blood and urine samples.
 Diagnostic tests in settings that range from sports to forensics and include medical clinics rely on this method.